PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 ## Practice the marking workflow

+!!!
+Warning

+    Always practice any marking workflow in your personal Ultra sandpit site.
+This is to avoid:

+    - 'locking in' live Assignment settings after a submission is made.
+    - potentially sending students unnecessary or confusing notifications.

+Use the Student Preview function to submit a file which you can then mark:

-If you would like to try out marking an Assignment, do this in your Ultra sandpit site:
+1. Make sure you are working in your personal Ultra sandpit site.

-1. Set up an Assignment with the relevant settings.
-2. Enter Student Preview.
-3. Navigate to the assignment and submit a file.
-4. Close Student Preview, making sure to Save the activity.
+2. Create an **Assignment** with the same settings as your 'live' Assignment (eg. with or without a rubric, marks posted manually/automatically).
+3. Click **Student Preview** in the top right, then click **Start Preview**.
+4. Open the Assignment and click **View Instructions**.
+5. Drag and drop to upload a file, set the file display name, and then **Submit**.
+5. Click **Exit** in the top right to close Student Preview.
+When prompted, click **Save** to retain your submission.
-5. Open and mark the submission as described in this guide.
+6. Back in editing mode, open and mark the submission as described in this guide.